 With complimentary and very much needed bottles of water we hopped back on the Catamaran.
 Our breezy open air boat trip back to the cruise terminal was a wonderful relief from the heat and humidity of the city and we watched frigate birds circling overhead, and pelicans in the bay.

-All too soon we were back at the bird park where we had a cool drink and tried an Empanada con Huevo, before taking one more walk around under the shady trees before heading back to the ship for a swim.
+All too soon we were transported back to the cruise terminal and once more visited the bird park where we had a cool drink and tried an Empanada con Huevo, before taking one more walk around under the shady trees then heading back to the ship for a swim.

 - It’s a hot 25 – 40 minute walk from the terminal to the Old City and not recommended – there are port authorised independent taxis located near the cruise terminal.

 - Take an empty bag for the gifts you will buy – the arts, crafts and handicrafts are lovely.

 - Colombia is known for its emeralds and there are plenty of places in the Walled City to buy them.